jeffmer/micropython-upyphone/README.md

+***Updated 22-11-17*** to include Internet access.
+Now implements http and https GET requests via GPRS using the SIM800L HTTP AT interface - see below in section on UpyPhone Apps for example applications.

 # UpyPhone
 Micropython code to implement a GSM mobile phone.
 The functionality includes voice and SMS.
 The hardware consists of a pyboard, an LCD160CR colour touch screen and a SIM800L module as pictured below.
 It is mounted on a homebrew matrix board skin which plugs into a pyboard.
 Below the SIM800L is a lipo charger - see below.